Knowledge graphSettings

 Читать обзор

-2. 2The server returns all messages after this ID
+2. 2The server returns all messages after that identifier.

-3. 3The client applies the changes and updates last_synced_message_id
+3. 3The client applies the delta and updates its sync point.

 -- Queue of unread messages